 Now, there is no Stamp Paper system left in Delhi/Karnataka.
 The Prevailing system of Stamp paper has been replaced by the Government in a year 2011 (in Delhi) and in a year 2007 (in Karnataka).
 Government has appointed Stock Holding Corporation India Limited (www.shcilestamp.com) as their Central Record Keeping Agency and they are the Only CRA with Government for e-stamping.
-So, Partnership Deed should be made only on e-stamp paper, it is far safe as compare to prevailing system.
+So, Deed for Delhi and Karnataka should be made only on e-stamp paper.

 What is the prescribed Stamp Duty for Partnership Deed?